 Throughout the country's history, certain subcultures have dominated certain neighborhoods, only partially melded with the broader culture.
 Due to the extent of Courellian culture, there are many integrated but unique social subcultures within Courelli, some not tied to any particular geography.
 The cultural affiliations an individual in Courelli may have commonly depend on social class, political orientation and a multitude of demographic characteristics such as religious background, occupation, and ethnic group membership.

-Architecture of the Inter-Kingdom Age exists only in the form of churches, the only structures commonly built in stone apart from fortifications.
-The earliest examples date from the 4th century, notably at Monte Gabrieli.
-Inter-Kingdom churches are typically high and narrow and consist of a nave and a narrower chancel.
+Architecture of the Late First Kingdom exists only in the form of churches, the only structures commonly built in stone apart from fortifications.
+The earliest examples date from the 3rd century, notably at Monte Gabrieli.
+These churches are typically high and narrow and consist of a nave and a narrower chancel.
 Some feature porticus (projecting chambers) to the west or to the east.
 The most common form of external decoration are lesenes (thin vertical or horizontal strips of projecting stone).
 This style was common into the Second Kingdom.

-Little survives of the vernacular architecture of the Reformative Age due to the use of perishable materials.
+Little survives of the vernacular architecture of the Second Kingdom due to the use of perishable materials.
 Most domestic buildings were built on timber frames; roofs were typically covered with thatch or wooden shingles.
-Also around the 12th century, the cruck frame was introduced, increasing the size of timber framed vernacular buildings.
+Also around the 9th century, the cruck frame was introduced, increasing the size of timber framed vernacular buildings.
 Typically, houses of this period were based around a great hall open from floor to roof.
 Buildings surviving from this period include moated manor houses.

 Since the 1930s, various modernist forms have appeared whose reception is often controversial, though traditionalist resistance movements continue with support in influential places.
 Common themes of modern architecture include: the notion that "Form follows function", meaning that the result of design should derive directly from its purpose; the related concept of "Truth to materials", meaning that the true nature or natural appearance of a material ought to be seen, rather than concealed or altered to represent something else – particularly in International Style modernism, a visual emphasis on horizontal and vertical lines.